Former leader leaves Thailand in private jet days before court ruling that could see him imprisoned

 (CNN) — Thailand’s influential former Prime Minister Thaksin Shinawatra suddenly left the country on his private jet Thursday days before a court ruling that could see him imprisoned, raising speculation that he might not return to face the verdict.

-His departure came a day before Thailand’s parliament was set to pick a new prime minister and install a new government Friday; the ruling Pheu Thai party, which Thaksin founded, was widely expected to lose power.
+His departure came a day before Thailand’s parliament picked veteran Thai politician Anutin Charnvirakul to become the country’s next prime minister Friday – ousting the ruling Pheu Thai party, which Thaksin founded.

 Over the past 25 years, Thaksin has built one of the country’s most famous and successful political dynasties, with allied candidates winning almost every election since 2001.